*Readers support Electric Vehicle Geek. When you buy with our links, we may earn a commission. Learn more.

-An OCPP EV charger is a smart EV charger that uses the open charge point protocol (OCPP) for communication between EV charging stations and any central control systems. the OCPP protocol is an open-source communication protocol that allows anyone to access and contribute to it, which means OCPP doesn’t favour any charger or software over others.
+An OCPP EV charger is a smart EV charger that uses the open charge point protocol (OCPP) for communication between EV charging stations and any central control systems. the OCPP protocol is an open-source communication protocol that allows anyone to access and contribute to it, which means OCPP doesn’t favor any charger or software over others.

-OCPP was developed to standardize communication protocols between EV charging systems and management systems in 2009, over the years OCPP has continued to evolve with new releases from OCPP 1.0 (2010), OCPP 1.2 (2012), OCPP 1.5 (2015), OCPP 2.0 (2018, and OCPP 2.0.1 (2020), each release of a newer version of OCPP comes with added features and capabilities including support for newer models of charging stations.
+OCPP was developed to standardize communication protocols between EV charging systems and management systems in 2009, over the years OCPP has continued to evolve with new releases from OCPP 1.0 (2010), OCPP 1.2 (2012), OCPP 1.5 (2015), OCPP 2.0 (2018, and OCPP 2.0.1 (2020), OCPP 2.1 (2025) each release of a newer version of OCPP comes with added features and capabilities including support for newer models of charging stations.

 Best OCPP EV Charger for Homeowners.